All gas powered ATVs will have at least one spark plug, if not two, and will need to be replaced.

 While spark plugs are simple, they take a lot of abuse, so replacing them yearly just make sense.

 Most of the time, a spark plug fails out of the blue with no warning.
-You’ll know the spark plug is bad if the ATV doesn’t run right, loses power, or struggles to start.
+You’ll know the spark plug is bad if the engine doesn’t run right, loses power, or struggles to start.

 Do not buy fancy platinum tipped or whatever BS plugs someone is trying to upsell you on, they’re not worth it.